gan-of-culture/get-sauce/README.md

 ## Setup guide

+Download the right release under the releases tab.

-For now you need to clone the repo youself and download it.
+You can clone this Repository youself and download it.
 Then just do:

 ```bash
 go build
 ```

 After that you should be provided with a **executable**.

 Or you can just do

 ```bash
 go run main.go ...
 ```

-I'll do proper releases later *probably~*

 ## Options